Statement of Licensing Policy 2016

-- Talk to the licensee or certificate holder to determine whether there are any steps they may be willing to take to rectify the situation.
-Sometimes licensees are unaware of the problems they are causing until they are raised and are usually happy to help.
+- talk ingto the licensee or certificate holder to determine whether there are any steps they may be willing to take to rectify the situation

-- Ask the licensing department to talk to the licensee on your behalf (contact us).
+- asking the licensing department to talk to the licensee on your behalf (contact us)

-- Ask your local MP or Councillor to speak to the licensee on your behalf.
+- asking your local MP or Councillor to speak to the licensee on your behalf

-- Talk to the relevant “responsible authority” (for example, environmental protection in relation to noise nuisance, or to the police in relation to crime and disorder) to determine whether there is other legislation that could help resolve the issue.
+- talking to the relevant “responsible authority” (for example, Environmental Protection in relation to noise nuisance, or to the police in relation to crime and disorder) to determine whether there is other legislation that could help resolve the issue

 Pending Licensing Act applications